On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Numerical tests of spectrally filtered quantum optimization

 It also strikes us as noteworthy that while spectral folding can be implemented in traditional classical heuristics, there is no benefit to doing so.
 As we discussed at length in Sec.~\ref{introsec}, classical algorithms generally start from high energy states and attempt to cool towards the ground state through local updates.
 In the case of linear spectral folding, the folding procedure makes no difference whatsoever to the returned energy until the fold energy has been reached, and in the worst case reaching that energy is an exponentially difficult task for classical computers unless P=NP, due to entropic barriers as discussed in Sec.~\ref{introsec} and confirmed in our simulations.
 Changes to the high energy spectrum from quadratic folding are similarly not expected to make approximation easier.
 So while spectral folding is not in and of itself a quantum operation, we expect that it is only valuable in quantum algorithms and we consider it an irreducibly quantum method as a result.
 Further, because of its nonlocal nature, even in the locally gapped dressed problem phase we expect volume-scaling entanglement in low-lying states of the folded quantum spin glass, and significant classical simulation difficulty.

 One interesting potential exception to this argument is quantum Monte Carlo.
 Being a stoquastic problem, a folded quantum spin glass can in principle be efficiently simulated using QMC~\cite{isakov2016understanding,andriyash2017can,jiang2017scaling,jiang2017path,king2019scaling}, which for a uniform field has in some cases proven to be an effective quantum-inspired classical solver~\cite{heimronnow2015,albash2018demonstration}.
 Incorporating spectral folding into these algorithms is possible, though the loss of locality makes evaluating each update much more expensive.
-As QMC is, fundamentally, an energy-based classical local update rule combined with many replicas, we do not expect it to overcome the entropic barrier in MAX-3-XORSAT the way that true quantum evolution can.\footnote{As remarked earlier, we found the scaling of linear spectral folding in the AQC framework, which has no influence on the high energy spectrum at all, to be close to that of quadratic folding for the same schedule.
-As finding the deep minimum is an entropic barrier challenge for classical algorithms, we do not expect simulated quantum annealing through QMC to be able to replicate the true quantum result.} All that said, there may be some narrow cases where incorporating spectral folding in a QMC calculation could prove useful as a classical solver; this would be an interesting avenue for future research.
-If it turns out that many or all of these instances are efficiently approximable classically through QMC with a folded spectrum, that would be a very significant discovery in its own right.
+As QMC is, fundamentally, an energy-based classical local update rule combined with many replicas, we do not expect it to overcome the entropic barrier in MAX-3-XORSAT the way that true quantum evolution can, though of course have not tested this here.
+In this vein, we note also the results of Hastings, and subsequently Gily\'{e}n and Vazirani, that a super-polynomial separation exists between stoquastic AQC (the class containing some of the algorithms in this work) and classical computation \cite{hastings2021power,gilyen2021sub}; the stoquasticity of our algorithms thus does not rule out super-polynomial speedups.
+All that said, there may be some narrow cases where incorporating spectral filtering in a QMC calculation could prove useful as a classical solver; this would be an interesting avenue for future research.

+If it turns out that many or all of these instances are efficiently approximable classically through QMC with a filtered spectrum (or any other classical method, for that matter), that would be a very significant discovery in its own right.
+Nothing in this work rules that out, and we think the issue deserves further inquiry.